pajowu/beaconstorekey-extractor/README.md

 ## 1. Disable System Integrity Protection

+> [!Warning]
-> **Warning:** This steps disables some of macOS' security features!
+> This steps disables some of macOS' security features!
 Use at your own risk.
 Please continue until Step 4 to re-enabled them!

 Since macOS 15 (Sequoia), the BeaconStoreKey can only be queried from the keychain by binaries which have the correct `keychain-access-group`-entitlement (`com.apple.icloud.searchpartyuseragent`).
 Since this is an Apple-internal entitlement, we have to disable `amfid` that checks binary signatures and enforces the system's policies.